Who is your Ideal Customer?

 Ideal Customer Persona(ICP) or buyer persona ensures all business activities align with acquiring and serving your customers’ needs.
 You need to pay attention to the way you present your company, and you’ll start noticing that many will start talking about what they do – not, what the customer needs.

 When choosing a product or service, people by nature are attracted to what they trust; similarly towards businesses they know and trust or referred by a trustworthy source.

 The best way to build trust is to show understanding and empathy towards your customers.

-First, address the pain points of your potential customers only then, they will be open to exploring your offering.
-Create buyer personas and continually use them to guide your businesses.
+First, address the pain points of your potential customers.
+Only then they will be open to exploring your offering.
+Create buyer personas and continually use them to guide your business.
 It can help keep you focused on the needs of your customers.

 How do you create your Ideal Customer Profile?

-The great thing and the most tiring part of the creating a persona profile are you don’t have to spy on people to understand them.
+The great thing and the most tiring part of creating a persona profile is are you don’t have to spy on people to understand them.
 Just reach out and ask them.
 Most of the people will reveal the information you need to create an ideal customer profile (ICP).

 Be prepared to document the answers to your questions.

 Who are your customers?

 The big question, where do I find these people?

 1. Survey existing customers